argocon22Workshop/ArgoCDRollouts/README.md

 For the 101 session we will require Docker for Desktop with Kubernetes Enabled installed.

-You can install Docker for Desktop by following the instructions on the [Docker for Desktop](https://docs.docker.com/docker-for-desktop/install/) page.
+You can install Docker for Desktop by following the instructions on the [Docker for Desktop](https://docs.docker.com/get-started/#download-and-install-docker) page.

+You can check your setup by running the precheck script found in the `scripts` directory of this repo.

+``
 ## Setup Argo CLI Tools

 ### OSX